Skip to main content

 Why Separate Wallets?

-1. Isolation — a compromised or misbehaving agent can only affect its own wallet, not others
+1. Blast radius containment — a misbehaving role can only burn its own wallet, not others

-2. Clear audit trail — every transaction is attributed to a specific agent’s wallet address
+2. Clear audit trail — every transaction is attributed to a specific wallet address and role

-3. Individual budgets — each agent gets funded according to its role and risk profile
+3. Per-role budgets — fund each wallet according to its purpose and risk

-4. Independent control — you can pause, refund, or shut down one agent without affecting the rest
+4. Independent control — pause, drain, or shut down one wallet without touching the rest

-Shared wallets make it impossible to attribute spending, enforce per-agent budgets, or contain damage from a single agent’s failure.
+A shared wallet makes it impossible to attribute spending, enforce budgets, or contain damage.

 Architecture Patterns

-Best for: Complex workflows where different agents need different financial capabilities.
+Best for: Complex workflows where different steps need different financial capabilities.

-Many identical agents doing the same task in parallel, each with their own wallet.
+Many identical instances doing the same task in parallel, each with its own wallet.

 ...

-Best for: Parallel processing where each agent buys data, pays for API access, or executes trades independently.
+Best for: Parallel processing where each instance independently buys data, pays for API access, or executes trades.

 Setting Up Multiple Wallets